 Using this approach, the research team showed that airDNA sampling could successfully detect mole-rat DNA within the animal’s housing and from the room itself.
 The scientists also found human DNA in the air samples suggesting a potential use of this sampling technique for forensic applications.

 Dr. Elizabeth Clare, Senior Lecturer at Queen Mary University of London and first author of the study, said: “The use of eDNA has become a topic of increasing interest within the scientific community particularly for ecologists or conservationists looking for efficient and non-invasive ways to monitor biological environments.
 Here we provide the first published evidence to show that animal eDNA can be collected from air, opening up further opportunities for investigating animal communities in hard to reach environments such as caves and burrows.”

-“For example, this technique could help us to better understand the transmission of airborne diseases such as Covid-19.
-At the moment social distancing guidelines are based on physics and estimates of how far away virus particles can move, but with this technique we could actually sample the air and collect real-world evidence to support such guidelines.”
+“For example, this technique could help us to better understand the transmission of airborne diseases such as COVID-19.
+At the moment social distancing guidelines are based on physics and estimates of how far away virus particles can move, but with this technique, we could actually sample the air and collect real-world evidence to support such guidelines.”

-Referenec: “eDNAir: proof of concept that animal DNA can be collected from air sampling” by Elizabeth L Clare, Chloe Economou, Chris G Faulkes, James D Gilbert, Frances Bennett, Rosie Drinkwater and Joanne E Littlefair, 31 March 2021, PeerJ.
+Reference: “eDNAir: proof of concept that animal DNA can be collected from air sampling” by Elizabeth L Clare, Chloe Economou, Chris G Faulkes, James D Gilbert, Frances Bennett, Rosie Drinkwater and Joanne E Littlefair, 31 March 2021, PeerJ.